America East Hackathon | Hack AE

 Who can register to attend Hack AE?

-All undergraduate students enrolled at an America East university may register to attend Hack AE.
-If you are an undergraduate student at one of the following universities, you are more than welcome to register.
+Students currently enrolled at an America East university may register to attend Hack AE.
+If you are a current student at one of the following universities, you are more than welcome to register.

 - University at Albany